WolfgangMehner/vim-plugins/bash-support/README.md

 - The templates which are inserted into new files as file skeletons can be specified in the templates library, via the property:
     Bash::FileSkeleton::Script
-- Add configuration variable 'g:BASH_Ctrl_j' to control the creation of the Ctrl+J map.
+- Add configuration variables 'g:BASH_Ctrl_j' and 'g:BASH_Ctrl_d' to control the creation of the CTRL+J and CTRL+D maps.
 - New and reworked templates.
 - Minor corrections and improvements.